ivangfr/spring-cloud-stream-kafka-multi-topics/spring-kafka/README.md

 - If they were started with `Maven`, go to the terminals where they are running and press `Ctrl+C`

-- If they were started as Docker containers, run the command below
+- If they were started as Docker containers, run the script below
   ```
-  docker stop producer-kafka consumer-kafka
+  ./stop-spring-kafka-apps.sh
   ```

 ## Issues